-If you are running a business that is earning a profit this year, you are probably pretty happy.
-After all, being profitable means you have created a successful entity and are doing very well.
-But you aren’t the only one excited about the performance of your business.
+Are you running a business that is earning a profit this year?
+If this sounds like you, you’re likely pretty happy with the financials of your company.
+After all, being profitable means you have created a thriving entity and are doing well.
+But don’t kid yourself if you think you are the only one excited about the performance of your business.

-Owning and operating a profitable business means having to pay taxes.
-And no one likes your tax dollars more than the IRS.
-No one that is except you.
+Enter in, the IRS.
+Owning and operating a profitable business means that you must pay taxes.
+And no one likes your tax dollars more than the IRS—no one except you.

 While both tax credits and tax deductions can help minimize a company’s income tax liability, there are differences between the two.
-Tax credits are 1:1 reduction of taxes whereas tax deductions are a percentage of dollar spent based on the tax rates and cut your taxable income.
+Tax credits are 1:1 reduction of taxes, whereas tax deductions are a percentage of dollars spent based on the tax rates and cut down your taxable income.

-Tax credits your businesses may be able to take advantage of:
+There are many tax credits your businesses may be able to take advantage of, below we have selected a handful you might not know about:

-Your business may be performing R&D qualifying activities without you realizing it.
-The R&D credit (not to mistaken with the R&D Tax Deduction) is a 1:1 reduction against taxes owed or paid.
+Your business may be performing research and design (R&D) qualifying activities without you realizing it.
+The R&D tax credit (not to be mistaken with the R&D Tax Deduction) is a 1:1 reduction against taxes owed or paid.

-Nearly every state also has their own R&D credit programs, most resembling federal rules and come in varying incentive amounts.
+Nearly every state also has its own R&D credit programs, most resemble federal rules and come in varying incentive amounts.
 So if your company is developing new or improved products or technologies, you could qualify for substantial tax savings.

-If your business has purchased vehicles with fuel cells (e.g., electric cars that use fuel cells with, or in lieu of, a battery), you could qualify for this tax credit.
-Many of these credits have been reduced, with phase-out rules depending on the vehicle’s model and year.
+If your business has purchased vehicles with fuel cells (e.g., electric cars that use fuel cells with, or instead of, a battery), you could qualify for this tax credit.
+Many of these credits have been reduced since their initial rollout, with phase-out rules based upon the vehicle’s model and year.
 So even if your business has purchased alternative fuel vehicles, automatic eligibility for this credit is not guaranteed.
+Keep in mind, there are a many other benefits to driving clean in CA.

 Like tax credits, there are various tax deductions available for small and midsize businesses to claim.
-The key is to research which ones your business is eligible, to ensure you take full advantage of them.
+The key is to research which ones your company is eligible for to ensure you take full advantage of them.

-Tax deductions help lower potential profits and can reduce your taxable liability.
+Tax deductions help to lower your taxable income and then can reduce your taxable liability.
 These activities can be anything from purchasing new assets or having various benefits to offer employees.
+The amount of the tax deduction will be taken from your income, therefore lowering your taxable income, and in turn, lowering your tax bill.

 Tax deductions your business could be able to take advantage of: